Graph Learning Across Data Silos: Experiments

 \textit{2) Data heterogeneity: }We next explore the effect of data heterogeneity.
 In this experiment, we fix $N_i = 50$ for all clients and vary $q$ from 0.3 to 0.9.
 As listed in Table \ref{table-heter}, when data heterogeneity is small (large $q$), FedAvg and FedProx achieve satisfactory performance since the consensus graph is close to local graphs.
 In this case, FedAvg and FedProx benefit from using all data to learn a global graph.
 However, with the increase in data heterogeneity, the personalized algorithms outperform FedAvg and FedProx.
+Moreover, our model outperforms Ditto and MRMTL due to the more reasonable consensus graph learning formulation.
 Our model obtains the best performance for all data heterogeneity since we learn personalized graphs and a consensus graph simultaneously.

-\textit{3) Adaptive weights: }Then, we test the effectiveness of the method of adjusting weights.
-Two factors are considered, i.e., data size and data heterogeneity.
-For data size, we let $q$ be 0.5 and set $N_i$ to 20, 40, 60, 80, and 100 for $\mathcal{C}_1-\mathcal{C}_5$, respectively.
-For data heterogeneity, we fix $N_i = 100$ and first generate a graph $\mathcal{G}_1$ for $\mathcal{C}_1$.
+\textit{3) The impact of adaptive weight schema: }Then, we test the effectiveness of the method of adjusting weights.
+We conduct an ablation experiment where the adaptive weight schema is removed from our model and let all local clients share the same weight.
+The local graphs and consensus graph output by this model are denoted as ``PPFL-L-w/o" and ``PPFL-C-w/o", respectively.
+Two cases are considered, i.e., varying data sizes and varying data heterogeneity.
+For Case 1, we let $q$ be 0.5 and set $N_i$ to 20, 40, 60, 80, and 100 for $\mathcal{C}_1-\mathcal{C}_5$, respectively.
+For Case 2, we fix $N_i = 100$ and first generate a graph $\mathcal{G}_1$ for $\mathcal{C}_1$.
 The graphs of $\mathcal{C}_2$-$\mathcal{C}_5$ are generated based on $\mathcal{G}_1$ with $q$ equal to 0.8, 0.6, 0.4, and 0.2, respectively.
+The results are listed in Table \ref{ablation}.
+Note that removing adaptive weight schema from our model will degrade performance, indicating the effectiveness of the proposed auto-weighted model.

-The results are displayed in Table \ref{table-weight}, and two trends can be observed.
+Moreover, the learned average weights of different clients are displayed in Fig.\ref{Fig-client-weight}, and two trends are observed.
 First, local graphs with large data sizes contribute more to the consensus graph.
 Second, local graphs close to the consensus graph obtain larger weights.
-Therefore, the weight adjustment strategy can effectively allocate a reasonable weight for each client.
+Thus, the weight adjustment strategy can effectively allocate a reasonable weight for each client.

 \textit{4) Parameter sensitivity: }In this experiment, we set $N_i = 100$ and $q = 0.5$, and evaluate the learning performance of different $\lambda$ and $\nu$.
 As displayed in Fig.\ref{Fig-parameter}, local graphs are less sensitive to the parameters than the consensus graph.
 When $\nu$ and $\lambda$ are too large, the performance of the consensus graph degrades rapidly.
 However, there exist combinations of $\nu$ and $\lambda$ that achieve the highest $\mathrm{FS}$ for both local graphs and the consensus graph.
 We need to grid search for the optimal combination of $\nu$ and $\lambda$, especially for consensus graphs.